-The mortality basis is adjusted based upon the member's class and gender as shown to the right.
-These base rates are adjusted for future improvement in mortality using 80% of the ultimate rates from the published MP-2019 mortality improvement scale projected from the year 2020.
+The mortality basis is adjusted based upon the member's class and gender as shown.
+These base rates are adjusted for future improvement in mortality using the ultimate rates from the published MP-2020 mortality improvement scale projected from the year 2023.
 All of these rates were adopted effective January 1, 2020.
 Mortality rates for active members use the PUB-2010 Employees Mortality Table for public employees, teachers, and public safety members, as applicable for each member's employee group.
-The assumptions were adopted effective January 1, 2020.
+The assumptions were adopted effective January 1, 2023.